Lithuania warns EU leaders on Belarus nuclear incidents

 The talk of nuclear safety risks in Belarus brings back memories of the Chernobyl nuclear disaster in 1998, which scattered radioactive material as far west as Ireland and beyond.

-To make matters worse, the new plant was built in one of Europe's few earthquake-risk zones.
+To make matters worse, the new plant was built in one of Europe's few earthquake zones.

-And the stakes for Vilnius could not be higher, because the new plant in Ostrovets, on the Lithuania-Belarus border, was built just 50km from the Lithuanian capital city and draws water from the same river, the Villa, that skirts around Vilnius' historic city centre.
+And the stakes for Vilnius could not be higher, because the nuclear facility in Ostrovets, on the Lithuania-Belarus border, is just 50km from the Lithuanian capital and draws water from the same river, the Villa, that flows through Vilnius city centre.

-Lithuania has been complaining about what it called the "geopolitical project" for years, saying it was also designed to stop EU firms in the neighbourhood from diversifying their energy supplies, by flooding the market with cheap electricity.
+Lithuania has been complaining about what it called the "geopolitical project" for years, saying it was also designed to stop EU firms in the neighbourhood from diversifying energy supplies, by flooding the market with cheap electricity.

 Its latest outcry was aimed at seeing an EU pushback inscribed in the summit conclusions.

-It comes in the context of EU revulsion at Belarus president Alexander Lukashenko's brutal crackdown on opposition protests following rigged election.
+It comes in the context of EU revulsion at Belarus president Alexander Lukashenko's brutal crackdown on pro-democracy protesters.

 But it also comes amid a packed summit agenda, Lithuanian president Gitanas Nauseda noted.

-"While the EU is focused on Green Deal, climate goals, MFF [multi-annual financial framework], Brexit, Lukashenko's regime poses a real threat to the people of Belarus and the whole EU by hastily launching the unsafe Astrovets NPP [nuclear power plant]," Nauseda said.
+"While the EU is focused on Green Deal, climate goals, MFF [multi-annual financial framework], and Brexit, Lukashenko's regime poses a real threat to the people of Belarus and the whole EU by hastily launching the unsafe Ostrovets NPP [nuclear power plant]," Nauseda said.

 "Yes, the EU cannot force Belarus to stop the construction and re-launching" of the facility, he added.

-"However, we expect from the EU to do everything to ensure nuclear safety in its immediate neighbourhood," he said, referring to the mooted EU ban on electricity purchases.
+"However, we expect from the EU to do everything to ensure nuclear safety in its immediate neighbourhood," he said, referring to the mooted EU ban on electricity buying.